Srdonas/Django-CinemaReviews/README.md

-# Django-CinemaReviews
-🎬 Cinema Reviews App
+# 🎬 Cinema Reviews App

 A Django-based movie management system where users can add, update, view, and delete movies.
 It also supports managing reviews for each movie with pagination, Bootstrap styling, and Material Icons integration.

 Features